-This week’s recipe is a delicious brunch favorite that packs protein, B-vitamins and cancer-protective phytochemicals.
-Eggs are an inexpensive protein source, and only contain about 70-80 calories each.
-This omelet features potatoes, fresh, spring herbs and red onions.
-Onions, garlic and chives are allium vegetables that contain quercetin and allixin, compounds being studied for their role in cancer prevention.
+This recipe is a delicious brunch favorite that packs protein, B-vitamins and cancer-protective phytochemicals.
+Eggs are an inexpensive protein source, and only contain about 70-80 calories per serving.
+This omelet features potatoes, fresh spring herbs and red onions.
+Onions, garlic and chives are allium vegetables that contain quercetin and allixin, compounds that may play a role in cancer prevention.

-Place potatoes in large pan.
+- In large pan, add potatoes.
 Cover with water.
 Bring to a boil and cook uncovered for 3 minutes.
 Remove from heat.
 Cover and let stand for about 10 minutes or until potatoes are tender, not mushy.
 Drain well.

-Heat oil in deep 10-inch non-stick skillet over medium heat.
+- In deep 10-inch non-stick skillet, heat oil over medium heat.
 Add onion and garlic.
 Cook for about 8 minutes, stirring occasionally.
 Add potatoes and cook an additional 5 minutes.

 - Combine whole eggs and egg whites.
 Stir in parsley, basil and chives.
 Season with salt if desired.
 Pour mixture over potatoes in hot skillet.
 Reduce heat and cook uncovered for about 10 minutes or until bottom of omelet is golden.